Big Pharma dominates research

 And when Lauren Bacall she told of a friend who had gone blind following macular degeneration and had found benefits from Visudyne, he thought not to specify that Novartis, the manufacturer of the drug, had paid her a fee.

 The amount of these fees is secret, but millions are thought to be at stake.

 When Pele, in a series of interviews granted in Great Britain, suggested that the men talk to their companions about their sexual problems, no one mentioned the contract that the footballer had signed with Pfizer.

-Wyeth chose the singer Patti LaBelle to promote hormone replacement therapy Prempro and hired Debbie Reynolds e Rita Moreno, stars of musicals, to push women to take the densitometric exam.
+Wyeth chose the singer Patti LaBelle to promote hormone replacement therapy I press and hired Debbie Reynolds e Rita Moreno, stars of musicals, to push women to take the densitometric exam.

-Former Republican presidential candidate Bob Dole and footballer Pele both publicized the Viagra was originally the Pfizer.
+Former Republican presidential candidate Bob Dole and footballer Pele both publicized the Viagra of Pfizer.